How Much Does Commercial Property Insurance Cost?

 Cutting Costs with a Business Owners Policy

-One of the best ways that small businesses can save money on commercial property insurance coverage, especially if the business doesn’t tick any “high-risk” boxes, is by purchase a business owners policy (BOP).
+One of the best ways that small businesses can save money on commercial property insurance coverage, especially if the business doesn’t tick any “high-risk” boxes, is by purchasing a business owners insurance policy (BOP).

 A BOP is an insurance policy package that gives businesses access to three coverages—general liability, property, and business interruption—while paying significantly less than they would have to pay to buy all three policies separately.